PavanRangani/docs/docs/prd/tasks/tasks.md

 ### UX Rules

-- If any instance of the trigger is open then `repeats on`  field showing disabled and the system shows a proper warning message.
+- If any instance of the trigger is created, then `repeats on`  field is shown disabled and the system shows a proper warning message.
   - Warning message: `RACI roles cannot be edited while the task is open`. //TODO (Message review with AD sir)
 - Show a warning message when the trigger has an open task and the user changes the date.
   - Warning message: `Dates changes won't be reflected the open task of this trigger`. //TODO (Message review with AD sir)

 #### Why status can not be changed from Edit dialog?

 There isn't any technical limit but its UX design level decision.
-Assumption is - Status change is frequent action, So we have given it as separate action but Edit action is not a frequent action.
+Assumption is - Status change is frequent action, So we have given it as separate action.

 #### Why we allows edit of RACI roles?